 The length of treatment varies widely from one patient to another.
 Some only need temporary help to regain their strength, while others may be in some form of therapy for the rest of their lives.
 The important thing is not to do the same or better than other patients.
 It is to work as hard as possible to achieve the patient’s individual goals.

-According to the Center for Disease Control, acute care and rehabilitation costs of brain injury patients in the United States costs approximately $9 billion to $10 billion per year.
-This price tag does not include indirect costs to society as well as to families, including costs associated with lost earnings, work time, and productivity, as well as the costs linked to providing social services.
-The cost of care for a brain injury victim is between $600,000 and $1,875,000 over a lifetime.
-Brain injury lawsuits help recover damages.
+Acute care and rehabilitation costs of brain injury patients in the United States costs billions of dollars per year.
+This price tag does not include costs associated with lost earnings, work time, and productivity, as well as the costs linked to providing social services.
+The cost of care for a brain injury victim is between $600,000 and $1,875,000 over a lifetime, and lawsuits help recover damages.

-If someone else’s negligence caused a traumatic brain injury, you want to ensure that you are fairly compensated and that your medical needs are taken care of.
-Some of the damages that personal injury lawyers can help you receive compensation for are:
+If someone else’s negligence caused a TBI, you want to ensure that you are fairly compensated and that your medical needs are taken care of.
+Some of the damages you could receive compensation for are:

-If you or a loved one has suffered a traumatic brain injury (TBI) caused by the wrongful conduct of another, you have the right to recover full and fair compensation for your losses.
-At the law firm of Zervos & Calta, PLLC, our injury attorneys are experienced courtroom lawyers who will negotiate aggressively on your behalf for a fair settlement with the insurance company, or, if the case warrants, be ready to file a TBI lawsuit and litigate your case in front of a jury.
+If you or a loved one has suffered a traumatic brain injury caused by the wrongful conduct of another, you have the right to recover full and fair compensation for your losses.
+At the law firm of Zervos & Calta, PLLC, our injury attorneys are experienced in courtroom litigation and will negotiate aggressively on your behalf for a fair settlement with the insurance company, or, if the case warrants, be ready to file a lawsuit and litigate your case in front of a jury.

-Our head injury lawyers are experienced in traumatic brain injury cases and work closely with medical experts and life care planners to understand the full extent of your serious brain injury and its effect on your life.
-In cases of a severe TBI, the life care planners help us estimate the lifetime costs associated with your injury to make sure we can prepare your claim so that it reflects the full extent of your damages.
+Our lawyers work closely with medical experts and life care planners to understand the full extent of your serious injury and its effect on your life.
+In cases of a severe TBI, the life care planners help us estimate the lifetime costs associated with your case to make sure we can prepare your claim so that it reflects the full extent of your damages.

 We will fight to obtain the maximum compensation for the cost of vocational rehabilitation, speech therapy, physical rehabilitation, and the impact on your life and your family’s future.
-Don’t let another day pass without an experienced and compassionate brain injury lawyer on your side to fight for you.
+Don’t let another day pass without an experienced and compassionate attorney on your side to fight for you.

-Contact our brain injury attorneys through the form on the right or call (727) 937-3171 to schedule a free consultation with our traumatic brain injury attorney.
+Contact us through the form on the right or call (727) 937-3171 to schedule a free consultation.